Tuscan dialects: Double dative pronoun

-A morphological phenomenon, cited also by Alessandro Manzoni in his masterpiece "I promessi sposi" (The Betrothed), is the doubling of the dative pronoun.
+A morphological phenomenon, cited also by Alessandro Manzoni in his novel I promessi sposi (The Betrothed), is the doubling of the dative pronoun.

-For the use of a personal pronoun as indirect object (to someone, to something), also called dative case, the standard Italian makes use of a construction preposition + pronoun a me (to me), or it makes use of a synthetic pronoun form, mi (to me).
-The Tuscan dialect makes use of both in the same sentence as a kind of intensification of the dative/indirect object:
+For the use of a personal pronoun as indirect object (to someone, to something), also called dative case, Standard Italian makes use of a construction preposition + pronoun a me (to me), or it makes use of a synthetic pronoun form, mi (to me).
+Tuscan frequently makes use of both in the same utterance as a kind of intensification of the dative/indirect object: